esi/esi-docs/docs/community/evebuddy/index.md

 ## Screenshots

-This sections contains screenshots from the desktop and mobile version for a selection of features.
+This section contains screenshots from the desktop and mobile version for a selection of features.

 ### Desktop